-Release handbrake / electronic hand brake if necessary Clutch control to maintain a safe speed Steering Road position Cancel the signal Re-check mirrors
+Release handbrake Clutch control to maintain a safe speed (manual) Steering Road position Cancel the signal Re-check mirrors

-- What are the particular difficulties with pulling out at an angle? - How can you maintain a slow speed while pulling out? - What are you going to need to do in terms of steering? - Why could giving a signal be especially helpful? - Why might you roll backwards on a hill? - How will you know when the clutch is sufficiently high on the biting point on a hill? - What should you do if you start rolling backwards
+- What are the particular difficulties with pulling out at an angle? - How can you maintain a slow speed while pulling out? - What are you going to need to do in terms of steering? - Why could giving a signal be especially helpful? - Why might you roll backwards on a hill? - How will you know when the clutch is sufficiently high on the biting point on a hill? (manual) - What should you do if you start rolling backwards

-Angled Start
+🖸 Angled Start